 Whether at home or in an assisted-living facility, passive monitoring helps to improve seniors’ health and safety, as well as promote their independence.
 Passive monitoring involves using smart home technology, internet-connected sensors, and smart cameras to remotely keep an eye on everything that is happening.
 It eliminates the need for caregivers or family members to constantly check in on seniors.
 Fewer interruptions create a sense of privacy and independence for seniors.

+Virtual assistants can be valuable senior living resources.
 There are apps that can help seniors fulfill their medical duties, such as exercising and taking medications.
 Some of these apps come with automated voices, which makes seniors feel as if someone is there to help.

 Emergency Response Services